Unity-Technologies/DynamicResolutionSample/README.md

 ```HeadroomThreshold``` - Defines a minimum fraction of desired frametime that must be available to consider a scale up.
 By default it is set to 0.06, or 6% of target.<br>
 ```DeltaThreshold``` - Defines a maximum fraction of desired frametime that the current GPU delta can be to consider a scale up.
 By default it is set to 0.035, or 3.5% of target.

 The defaults have been set such that a title needs more than 1 ms of headroom and time delta must be less than 0.5833 ms at 60 fps to trigger a small counter increment towards a scale up.
-The headroom control is designed to be tuned against how likely a single spike is to be large enough to push a title over target framewhere, whereas the delta control is for when there could be plenty of headroom but the nature of spikes makes it hard to predict how accurate our heuristic is going to be at staying within the vblank.
+The headroom control is designed to be tuned against how likely a single spike is to be large enough to push a title over target framerate, whereas the delta control is for when there could be plenty of headroom but the nature of spikes makes it hard to predict how accurate our heuristic is going to be at staying within the vblank.

 #### ScaleIncrease and ScaleHeadroomClamp Group ####